shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 Selecting a webhook in the webhooks list will show all of the deliveries that have been made for that webhook dating back as far as five days ago.

-{% include info title="Note" content="Delivery logs older than five days are removed and are not recoverable." %}
+{% include info title="Note" content="Delivery logs older than seven days are removed and are not recoverable." %}

 ### Delivery status